Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 donate subscribe Contact About Home

-Nearly ten thousand Palestine refugees from Syria (PRS) have sought assistance from UNRWA in Jordan.
+Tens of thousands of Palestine refugees displaced from Syria have sought assistance from UNRWA in Jordan.
 The majority of them are believed to suffer from abject poverty and live in a precarious legal status.
-UNRWA is working to accommodate PRS children in its schools and to provide relief and health care to those in need.
+UNRWA is working to accommodate Palestine refugee children displaced from Syria in its schools and to provide relief and health care to those in need.

 Jordan UNRWA Camps